 The Dark Energy Science Collaboration (DESC) is the most organised and developed of the LSST Science Collaborations and the UK is now in key leadership roles within DESC.
 We envisage that the high profile cosmological results will come through analysis pipelines developed by DESC.
 LSST will measure the equation of state of dark energy to unprecedented percent-level accuracy, and will make similarly powerful measurements of the laws of gravity and the evolution of dark matter and cosmic structure.
 This accuracy will come from the combination of multiple probes tracing different aspects of the behaviour of light and matter (see the DESC Science Requirements).
 Weak lensing, the coherent distortion of galaxy shapes over wide fields caused by intervening gravitational fields, causes galaxy images to align around dark matter structure.
 Measuring it probes dark matter structure, dark energy's history, and the behaviour of relativistic objects under gravity.
 Galaxy number density measurements trace dark matter with a precise but biased relation, and in combination with lensing have provided the most powerful low-redshift measurements of cosmic structure to date (DES Collaboration et al 2017; van Uitert et al. 2018).
 Counting galaxy clusters probes the high-density tail of the dark matter distribution, while supernovae trace the relationship between redshift and distance out to large distances, again letting us probe dark energy dynamics, and, finally, strongly lensed quasars (and supernovae) and double source-plane lenses probe ratios of distances with complementary sensitivity to dark energy (Bonvin et al. 2017).
-When rigorously tested and combined, these measurements will provide the most powerful ever constraints on the cosmological density parameters and equation of state of dark energy, as well as new tests of the LCDM cosmology itself.
-Our next major step forward in understanding the dark universe relies on control of systematic errors through the combination of data from LSST, plus Euclid and the Square Kilometr
+When rigorously tested and combined, these measurements will provide the most powerful ever constraints on the cosmological density parameters and equation of systematic errors through the combination of data from LSST, plus Euclid and the Square Kilometre Array, both already significant UK projects.

 The UK has international leadership in these areas, and we are already making a major impact to ensure LSST realises its potential in cosmology.
-This task is so demanding that it requires the full power of the large DESC collaboration and the Phase B proposal directly addresses these challenges with UK leadership in the DESC simulations and operations, combining LSST with our near-infrared legacy data, providing photometric redshifts and error models, and discovering and classifying type la supernovae. and strongly lensed galaxies.
+This task is so demanding that it requires the full power of the large DESC collaboration and the Phase B proposal directly addresses these challenges with UK leadership in the DESC simulations and operations, combining LSST with our near-infrared legacy data, providing photometric redshifts and error models, and discovering and classifying type Ia supernovae. and strongly lensed galaxies.